 When they get tight, your knees may start to turn inwards and contribute to abnormal gait patterns.

 To stretch your quads, sit on the floor with one leg bent back and the other out in front of you.

-Gently lean back until you feel the strain.
+Gently lean back until you feel the strain, but not pain.
 Hold for 20-30 seconds and then switch legs.

 4. Hamstring Stretch